openpnp/openpnp/BlindsFeeder.md

 ![grafik](https://user-images.githubusercontent.com/9963310/73123956-d685ee80-3f95-11ea-8ef8-5341e6c447e3.png)

-If using the OpenOnJobStart option, OpenPNP will automatically open all the feeders, that are enabled and will be used in the Job.
-For best speed, the path throught the feeders is optimized using the Travelling Salesman solver.
+* **Manual**: The user is responsible to open the cover manually.
+OpenPNP will just go ahead and pick.
+* **CheckOpen**: The user must still open the cover manually, but OpenPNP will check if the cover is open using computer vision.
+If not, the operation is stopped.
+The check is only performed before the first pick after machine homing, or after pressing the feed count Reset button.
+* **OpenOnFirstUse**: The cover is opened before the first pick after machine homing, or after pressing the feed count Reset button.
+* **OpenOnJobStart**: The cover is opened when the job starts.
+This happens collectively for all the BlindsFeeders with this setting.
+OpenPNP solves the [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) using [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing) to optimize the path among the feeders.
+If the pick happens outside a job, or if the feeder wasn't opened on job start (feeder enabled later, reloaded tape and reset, etc.), it behaves like **OpenOnFirstUse**.

 You can also use the Open / Close all Covers buttons.

 ### More Feeders on the same Array